 Norway is the third largest exporter of natural gas in the world behind Russia and Qatar.
 Norway also supplies between 20 and 25 % of the EU gas demand, making it the second largest supplier to the EU.
-Approximately half of the capacity of hydropower magazines of the EU/EEA are also placed in Norway.
+Approximately half of EU/EEAs capacity of hydropower magazines are also placed in Norway.